mloncode/sonic/README.md

 ## Getting Started

-Here's the information on how to configure Sonic Pi and the development environment.
-The project as is cannot be used to send data to github as the sound is played where Sonic Pi is running.
-Currently the OSC endpoint is hardcoded to `localhost`.
+Here's the information on how to configure midi synthesizer and the development environment.
+The project as is cannot be used to send data to github as the sound is played where synthesizer is running.

 ### Prerequisites